lcmd-epfl/cibo/README.md

 <img src="cibo-toc_concept_3.png" width="60%" height="60%" />

+CIBO vs BO.
+BO suggests a direct and steep path with expensive climbing equipment and a higher chance of costs for suffering injuries.
+CIBO suggests a slightly longer but safer path with lower equipment costs needed for the ascent.

 ## Introduction
 Add a crucial dimension to the BO: the cost and ease of availability of each compound used at each batch iteration.
 <img src="overview.png" width="100%" height="60%" />